The application of data science is practically unbound.

 There’s no doubt about that.

-Organizations can use these tools and techniques to assess the means and methods utilized to gather different data types.
+Organizations can use these tools and techniques to assess the means and methods of gathering data types.

 A series of assessments intending to find patterns of glitches and threats can help a business develop actionable insights for cyber threat planning.